FireflyMigration/firefly-doc/dev-docs/reference/02-Comparing-Migrated-Code-with-Magic/eDevelopper/07-Operations.md

 #### Und

-Forgot dusable Undo etc…
+Forgot disable Undo etc…

 **UpdateValueWithoutMarkingRowAsChanged**
-  In magic, in an online task when updating a variable from the record prefix or an handle, that update doesn't constutite a change to the row, which means that it'll not cause the RecordSuffix to run and the row will not be updated to the database unless another more meaningfull change have happened.
+  In magic, in an online task when updating a variable from the record prefix or an handle, that update doesn't constitute a change to the row, which means that it'll not cause the RecordSuffix to run and the row will not be updated to the database unless another more meaningfull change have happened.
 To better represent this behaviour, these updates in the migrated code look as following:
 ```csharp
 v_Total.UpdateRowWithoutMarkingRowAsChanged(a+b-c);
 ```